 Flywheel Ring Gear manufacturing servicesFlywheels are usually produced by the casting method, and for now, sand casting is the most common production process for flywheels.
 Depending on the application, the materials used are nodular iron, steel or aluminum.
 Once cast, the flywheel is finished by machining and boring.

 Next, a square or rectangular steel bar of a preset length is bent into a circle configuration and the ends welded together, with the major diameter larger than the finished gear size.

 The ring is then heated, and either stamped or bored to size on the minor diameter.
 Next, the gear teeth are hobbed onto the ring, and hardened to improve strength and resistance.
-Lastly, the ring is weld molded onto a flanged or flat flexplate or shrunk onto a flywheel.
+Lastly, the ring is shrunk onto the flywheel.

 Flexplate assembly manufacturing servicesFlexplates are usually made in one of two ways – stamping or billeting.
 In the stamping process, sheet metal is stamped into the net shape of the flexplate and the ring gear is then welded on.
 Billeting is the process of machining a part from a solid piece of metal; in this process, either the flexplate is billeted and the ring gear welded on, or the entire flexplate, including the outer ring gear, is fashioned from a single piece of metal.